Skip to main content

 Estrogen’s Protective Influence

-In women, estrogen is a primary guardian of cardiovascular wellness for much of their lives.
-One of its most important functions is to promote the health of the endothelium, the thin layer of cells lining the inside of blood vessels.
 Estrogen encourages the production of nitric oxide, a molecule that helps blood vessels relax and widen, which in turn promotes healthy blood flow and maintains normal blood pressure.
 It also contributes to a favorable lipid profile by helping to keep LDL (low-density lipoprotein) cholesterol in check and HDL (high-density lipoprotein) cholesterol at healthy levels.

 As women transition through perimenopause and into menopause, the decline in estrogen production removes these protective mechanisms.
 This hormonal shift is a significant biological event that is directly linked to an increased risk of cardiovascular issues.
-The blood vessels may become stiffer, can rise, and cholesterol profiles often shift toward a more atherogenic pattern, meaning a pattern that promotes the formation of plaque in the arteries.
+The blood vessels may become stiffer, blood pressure can rise, and cholesterol profiles often shift toward a more atherogenic pattern, meaning a pattern that promotes the formation of plaque in the arteries.

 Testosterone’s Metabolic Impact

 In men, testosterone is a critical driver of metabolic health.
-Healthy testosterone levels are associated with lean muscle mass, lower levels of (the dangerous fat that accumulates around abdominal organs), and proper insulin sensitivity.
+Healthy testosterone levels are associated with lean muscle mass, lower levels of visceral adipose tissue (the dangerous fat that accumulates around abdominal organs), and proper insulin sensitivity.
 When testosterone levels decline, a condition known as hypogonadism, it often triggers a series of metabolic disturbances.
-Men may experience an increase in body fat, particularly visceral fat, which is a major source of inflammatory signals.

-This state is frequently accompanied by the development of insulin resistance, a condition where the body’s cells are less responsive to the hormone insulin. is a primary driver of type 2 diabetes and is itself a major risk factor for cardiovascular disease.
+Insulin resistance is a primary driver of type 2 diabetes and is itself a major risk factor for cardiovascular disease.
 Low testosterone can also lead to an unhealthy cholesterol profile, characterized by elevated triglycerides and lower levels of protective HDL cholesterol.
-The TRAVERSE trial recently provided reassurance regarding the cardiovascular safety of for men with confirmed hypogonadism, highlighting the importance of medically supervised hormonal optimization.
+The TRAVERSE trial recently provided reassurance regarding the cardiovascular safety of testosterone replacement therapy for men with confirmed hypogonadism, highlighting the importance of medically supervised hormonal optimization.

 Thyroid and Adrenal Hormones the Body’s Master Regulators